-The main assumptions made for the modelling are:
+The main assumptions used in the modelling are:

-- A soft start where no SBP and no USBL is active, but MBES and/or SSS is active (section 4.1.2.7) is a feasible and practical option for the survey operator.
+- 1. Animals fleeing the area will not return within a 24-hour period. - 2.
+Animals flee for up to 2 hours, after which they will be up to 10.8 km and 3.6 km away for marine mammals and fish, respectively. - 3.
+A soft start where no SBP and no USBL is active, but MBES and/or SSS is active (section 4.1.2.5) is a feasible and practical option for the survey operator.
 This gives the VHF group a c.
-9-18 dB reduction in received level for the duration of the soft start, depending on exact equipment configuration. - 2.
-Animals fleeing the area will not return within a 24-hour period. - 3.
-Animals flee for up to 2 hours, after which they will be up to 10.8 km and 3.6 km away for marine mammals and fish, respectively. - 4.
-Modelling assumes high tide; this is a worst-case assumption. - 5.
-Results assume a transition from impulsive (kurtosis >40) to non-impulsive (kurtosis <40) at a 500 m distance from the source.
-This means that all ranges greater than 500 m are assessed against the non-impulsive thresholds.
+9-18 dB reduction in received level for the duration of the soft start, depending on exact equipment configuration. - Results assume a transition from impulsive (kurtosis >40) to non-impulsive (kurtosis <40) at some distance from the source (source, sediment and depth dependant).
+This means that for the sparker and boomer SBP, at ranges greater than 500-3300 m the received noise will have become nonimpulsive, while for the remaining sources this transition occurs at 20-200 m range from the source.
+After the transition to non-impulsive noise the noise is assessed against the non-impulsive thresholds.

 This assumption is also applicable for the assessment of behavioural disturbance.